Abigail/Abigail.github.io/Src/Trapped/sorcerer.md

 The **Sorcerer** moves up to two unoccupied squares in each of the eight main directions.
 It is a very limited %%QUEEN%%.

+Compare with the [*Squire*](squire.html) which can move to the same set of squares, but which cannot be blocked.

 |====
 %%PIECE_HEADERS%%
   {th = 1}  %%HIASHATAR%%